-During the programme’s implementation phase, emphasis has been given on reducing social inequality, poverty and social exclusion, on the protection of human rights, including the rights of minorities, on the capacity building of NGOs and on the promotion of democracy, transparency and good governance.
+During the programme’s implementation phase, particular emphasis was given to reducing social inequality, poverty and social exclusion, defending human rights, including the rights of minorities, building the capacity of NGOs and promoting democracy, transparency and sound governance.